Optimal trade execution under small market impact and portfolio liquidation with semimartingale strategies: Proofs for Section

-We are now ready to prove the convergence of the graph of $\hat X^{\eta,N}$ to the completed graph of $\hat X^0$ in the Hausdorff distance.
+We are now ready to prove the convergence of $\hat X^{\eta,N}$ to $\hat X^0$ in the Skorohod $\mathcal M_2$ sense.
 To this end, we have to bound the distance of each point of any of the graphs to the other graph.
-In the inner interval $[\eps;T-\eps]$, it is enough to consider $\hat X^{\eta,N}-\hat X^0$, which we have bounded by Theorem \ref{thmxConv0Specificthm}.
+In the inner interval $[\eps,T-\eps]$, it is enough to consider $\hat X^{\eta,N}-\hat X^0$, which we have bounded by Theorem \ref{thmxConv0Specificthm}.

 \begin{proof}[Proof of Proposition \ref{thmxConv0prop}] To prove that the probability of